VedMishra28102006/breast_cancer_classification/README.md

 1) Description

-A breast cancer app which takes some features as user input and predicts the cancer class based on the training dataset.
+A breast cancer classification project which takes some features as user input and predicts the cancer class based on the training dataset.

 2) How to run

-Install the required libraries, run python3 main.py and open the http://localhost:5000/ url.
+Install the required packages, then run python3 main.py inside the project's root folder and open the http://localhost:5000/ url.

 3) Dependencies

-Libraries required to be installed for this project: flask, pandas, sklearn
+Packages required to be installed for this project: flask, pandas, sklearn

-4) Courtesy
+4) Dataset

 The data for training used in this app is taken from sklearn.datasets.